puppyofkosh/safer-c-compiler/README.md

 instructions like a push immediately followed by a pop -break keyword
 -0 arg functions
+-negative numbers!
+Right now we just do x = (0 - n)

 Safety stuff:
 -Check that a pointer isn't assigned something that'll go out of scope before it does